tedneward/Worldspine-DnD5e/Races/Dragonborn/index.md

 class MetallicBreathWeapon(Action):
     def __init__(self):
         Action.__init__(self,"Metallic Breath Weapon", "")
-        self.recharges = "long rest"
-        self.shape = shape
-        self.dmgtype = type
-        self.save = save

-    def __str__(self):
-        return "You exhale a 15-foot cone of either Enervating Breath (Each creature in the cone must succeed on a Constitution saving throw or become incapacitated until the start of your next turn) or Repulsion Breath (Each creature in the cone must succeed on a Strength saving throw or be pushed 20 feet away from you and be knocked prone), DC {8 + self.npc.CONbonus() + self.npc.proficiencybonus()}."
+        self.text = "You exhale a 15-foot cone of either Enervating Breath (Each creature in the cone must succeed on a Constitution saving throw or become incapacitated until the start of your next turn) or Repulsion Breath (Each creature in the cone must succeed on a Strength saving throw or be pushed 20 feet away from you and be knocked prone), DC {8 + self.npc.CONbonus() + self.npc.proficiencybonus()}." self.recharges = "long rest"

-def breathweaponaction(shape, dmgtype, save, damagetiers=['2d6','3d6','4d6','5d6']):
-    return BreathWeapon(shape, dmgtype, save, damagetiers) def metallicbreathweaponaction():
+def breathweaponaction(shape, dmgtype, save): return BreathWeapon(shape, dmgtype, save) def metallicbreathweaponaction(): return MetallicBreathWeapon()
-    return MetallicBreathWeapon()
 ```

 ## Draconic Ancestry